Police: Suspect shot brother before carjacking spree across Chicago

 After wounding Klarchek's husband, the suspect tried to carjack more vehicles according to police before running into a nearby condo building where officers arrested him.
 Police say they recovered a semi-automatic pistol he was carrying.

-Meanwhile a source tells the Chicago Tribune that the driver of the Nissan who was shot is an 84 year old man.
-He is expected to be OK.
+The driver of the Nissan wounded in the arm is expected to be OK.